Samatvartha/2014P_Samatvartha_Thesisbox/5_Consumption_Trade_Commerce/KiranaCulture (AdVenture Memo).md

 - **Key GTM Principle:** Start focused, prove the model with strong anchor partners, then leverage that success to build out the federated network.
 Prioritize creating tangible value for the first users.

+- The Late-entrant / less market-share strategic pivot for Flipkart Minutes, Swiggy Instamart possibility.
+But this is parked for now.

 ---
 # Appendix